coggro/resume/README.md

 _September 2013 to May 2015_

-Moved data from scanned files into proprietary software used to analyze risk and determine cost for insuring fleets of motor vehicles.
-Required sata manipulation and typing skills.
-I developed seeral specialized tools in Microsoft Excel to organize and analyze data more swiftly than manual methods before being accurately entered.
-Reviewed completed policies for accuracy before issuance.
+- Moved data from scanned files into proprietary software used to analyze risk and determine cost for insuring fleets of motor vehicles
+- Required data manipulation and typing skills
+- Developed seeral specialized tools in Microsoft Excel to organize and analyze data more swiftly than manual methods before being accurately entered
+- Reviewed completed policies for accuracy before issuance

 ---